TreyM-WSS/m2x-android/README.md

 ### Get Feed keys

-You can get a full list of keys associated to a Feed by using the following code.
-Notice that the only change respect to the previous example is the presence of a *feedId* argument.
+You can get a full list of keys associated with a Feed by using the following code.
+Notice that the only change with respect to the previous example is the presence of a *feedId* argument.

 ```Java
 Key.getKeys(this, feedId, new Key.KeysListener() {